 Applicants are also required to take a Math test but no minimum score is required.
 Essay is not required.

-The Selection Committee’s consideration is given entirely to applicants’ SAT scores, and the interview shortlist is made on the basis of the highest scores.
+The Selection Committee consideration is given entirely to applicants SAT scores, and the interview shortlist is made on the basis of the highest scores.

-Approximately 100 applicants who have highest total SAT scores will be shortlisted for an interview.
-The interview is aimed at assessing applicants’ English listening and speaking skills.
-A panel composed of at least 2 interviewers will examine interviews on a variety of topics.
-If you fail the interview, you will be reexamined by a Special Panel whose decision is final.
-You will receive an admission offer only if you pass the interview.
+Those who have met the SAT requirements may be shortlisted for an interview.
+Where the number of qualified students exceeds 55 for Track 1 and 10 for Track 3, the Selection Committee may select all or some qualified applicants to attend the interview.
+The selection will be based only on their SAT performance, ie the best total scores.
+The interview is aimed at assessing applicants English listening and speaking skills.
+The interviewees may be examined on a variety of topics.
+If they fail the interview, they will be reexamined by a Special Panel whose decision is final.
+They will receive an admission offer only if they pass the interview.